Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 One of the side events of that action-packed evening was Professor Lupin’s having gotten caught out in the light of the full moon without having taken his wolfbane potion.

-This climax of PoA took place in 1994, according the 1492-»1980 birth date-based calculations.
+This climax of PoA took place on June 6, 1994, according the 1492-»1980 birth date-based calculations.
 Was there a full moon on June 6 in 1994?
 Well, as anyone who has been hanging around the fandom since the book came out in 1999 could tell you, no. There was not.
 The “Moon in June” wasn’t until the 23rd that year.

 So, would resetting the wayback machine to 1996 and moving Harry’s birthdate to 1982 fix this?
 No. The full moon in June was on the 1st in ’96.
 Closer, certainly, but still nearly a week off.